rancher/docs/content/rke/latest/en/config-options/services/services-extras/_index.md

         cluster-name: "mycluster"
 ```

-#### Defining Additional Arguments Manually
+#### Lack of Additional Logic in Additional Arguments

-- It is possible for users to add additional arguments on the default Kubernetes services in the RKE cluster configuation YAML.
-RKE will add these arguments to the components **without** any additional logic, however.
+- RKE will add additional arguments to the Kubernetes cluster components **without** any additional logic.

 - Because no additional logic is added when `extra_args` are added to services, users **must** perform any additional steps necessary manually to ensure these changes are compatible with RKE.